Scott Joiner

 During the pandemic of 2020, Joiner was a featured vocalist for GRATEFUL, The Songs of John Bucchino 20th Anniversary Virtual Concert along with Leslie Odom Jr., Stephen Schwartz, Corey Cott, Mykal Kilgore, Ann Hampton Callaway, Toni Tennille, Amanda McBroom, and Andrea Marcovicci.
-Joiner also performs as a jazz pianist and his body of work include compositions for piano, vocal, choral and chamber music ensembles.
+Joiner also performs as a jazz pianist and his body of work includes compositions for piano, vocal, choral and chamber music ensembles.
 In 2021 Minton's Cabaret presented the retrospective, The Sounds of Scott Joiner, featuring Jessica Fishenfeld, Edward Hardy and others.
-From 2020 to 2023 he was music director and choral conductor at the Savannah Country Day School.
+Since 2023 he has been music director and choral conductor at the Chadwick School in Los Angeles, a position he previously held at Savannah Country Day School.
+He has been a music director for the Musical Theatre Conservatory at Barrington Stage Company where his most recent piece, Being Here, was premiered in 2025.
+He is the artistic executor and definitive biographer of the composer and music critic Eric Salzman (1933–2017), a pioneer in the concept of New Music Theater.